-Dear PhD students.
+Dear PhD students,

-Greetings from the Doctor of Philosophy in Nursing Program at Pace University.
-As the chairperson, I am delighted to welcome you!

-Our program admitted its first students in the fall of 2017 and continues to admit a fall class each year.
-The need for the program is great and we are the only Nursing Ph.D. program between Washington Heights in New York City and Binghamton College of SUNY.
-Our focus is on nurses in the Mid-Hudson region of New York State, although our students come from many other areas, states, and countries.
+Greetings from the PhD in Nursing program at Pace University.
+As the department chairperson I am delighted to welcome you!
+Our program admitted its first students in the fall of 2017 and continues to admit each year for a class that begins each fall.
+The need for the program is great and we are the only Nursing PhD program between Washington Heights in New York City and Binghamton College of SUNY.
+Our focus is on nurses in the Mid-Hudson region of New York State, although our students come from many other areas, states and countries.
 Our mission is unique in that primary health care is the foundation of the program.
-Primary health care, unlike primary care, focuses on five principles: equitable distribution of all resources; community involvement; preventative intervention, evolving technology, and a multisectoral approach.
-Our students' research focuses on patient outcomes with the full range of health care factors from prevention to treatment of illness.
+Primary health care, unlike primary care, focuses on five principles: equitable distribution of all resources, community involvement, preventative intervention, evolving technology and a multisectoral approach.
+Our students' research focuses on patient outcomes within the full range of health care factors from prevention to treatment of illness.